OSGeo/OSGeoLive-doc/en/overview/grass_overview.rst

    :alt: screenshot
    :align: right

-GRASS is currently used around the world in academic and commercial settings as well as by many governmental agencies and environmental consulting companies.
+GRASS is used around the world in academic and commercial settings as well as by many governmental agencies and environmental consulting companies.
 It runs on a variety of popular hardware platforms and is Free open-source software released under the terms of the GNU General Public License.

-The GRASS software includes over 400 built-in analysis modules.
+The GRASS software includes more than 400 built-in analysis modules.
 Additionally, over 100 community supplied modules and toolboxes are available for free from the community wiki site.
-After 27 years of continuous development GRASS is both the oldest and largest Open Source GIS available.
+After 28 years of continuous development GRASS is both the oldest and largest Open Source GIS available.
 It is easily scriptable and versatile enough to be used both for batch data processing on massively-parallel supercomputers as well as a handy desktop